codenjoyme/codenjoy-portable-linux/README.md

 - copy all files from [this subrepo](https://github.com/codenjoyme/codenjoy-portable-linux.git) to `/srv/codenjoy` server folder as `root` user
 - edit `.env` [file](https://github.com/codenjoyme/codenjoy/blob/master/CodingDojo/portable/linux-docker-compose/.env) or run `bash env-update.sh` to interactive update
+  * **[WARNING] please use only alphanumericals characters [A-Za-z0-9] for passwords.
+Other characters due to escaping/unescaping may lead to errors in the application.**
   * `CONFIG=true` true always
   * `BUILD_SERVER=true` build server sources
   * `BUILD_BALANCER=false` build balancer sources